alabou/NMOS-MatroxOnly/NMOS With AES3.md

 ## Controllers
 A Sender exposes either an opaque AM824 Stream (audio format) or an fully described one (mux format).
 Similarly a Receiver exposes either an opaque AM824 Stream (audio format) or an fully described one (mux format).

 A Controller, under User supervision, SHOULD allow opaque and fully described AM824 Streams to interoperate.
 In such a case the Controller or the User MAY verify the compatibility of the Receiver with the Sender using the Sender's SDP transport file parameters.
-At activation time the Receiver MUST use the SDP transport file parameters to verify that the associated stream is compliant with its internal capabilities.
+At activation time the Receiver MUST use the SDP transport file parameters to verify that the associated Stream is compliant with its internal capabilities.
 The Controller, under User supervision, MAY use IS-11 to constrain the Sender to a specific configuration.

 ### AM824 fully described Receiver with an opaque Sender
 A Controller attempting to connect a fully described AM824 Receiver to an opaque AM824 Sender SHOULD consider the Receiver as being of format `urn:x-nmos:format:audio` and that the `media_types` attribute of the Receiver contains only `audio/AM824`.
 The Controller MAY assume the following additional capabilities for the AM824 opaque Receiver.